List of battles with most Ukrainian military fatalities

 This article contains a list of battles and military campaigns with most Ukrainian military deaths.

 Introduction

 This article lists battles and campaigns in which the number of Ukrainian military fatalities exceed 1,000.
-The term casualty in warfare refers to a soldier who is no longer fit to fight after he or she has been in combat.
+The term casualty in warfare refers to a soldier who is no longer fit to fight after being in combat.
 Casualties can include killed, wounded, missing, captured or deserted.